I’ve got my first house sit – what’s next?

 For instance, we had to get a special temporary licence in Barbados and on our day of arrival, it was in fact a country-wide holiday.
 This impacted our ability to take the home owners to the airport.
 These are all things to be considered.

-You’ll also need to look into insurance – something else you’ll want to organise before arrival if possible, not just as the home owners are leaving for their vacation!
+You'll also need to look into insurance - something else you'll want to organize before arrival if possible, not just as the home owners are leaving for their vacation!

-8. Ask to see a copy of the “Home Book”
+8. Ask to see the home book or welcome guide

-If your sit is with TrustedHousesitters, you are now able to request a “welcome guide” from the home owners.
+If your sit is with TrustedHousesitters you are able to request an online "welcome guide" from the home owners.
 Not all members use this as some have their own version which they can send you by email, or it will be printed out for your arrival.

-If you can get a copy by email in advance, it’s very helpful to check through and can avoid surprises on arrival.
-It also helps make the handover less stressful for everyone if you’ve already understood a lot of what’s involved.
+If you can get a copy by email in advance, it's very helpful to check through and can avoid surprises on arrival.
+It also helps make the handover less stressful for everyone if you've already understood much of what's involved.